memb3r/Webrover/README.md

   <img src="https://img.shields.io/github/repo-size/memb3r/Webrover"> <img src="https://img.shields.io/github/languages/top/memb3r/Webrover?color=green"> <img src="https://img.shields.io/github/last-commit/memb3r/Webrover">
 </p>

-<i>Webrover - is an OSINT-tool for looking information about IPs, hosts, websites.
-You can scan ports, search domains by IP, search IP by domain, find IPs geolocation, make WHOIS lookup.</i>

 <img src="webrover.png">

+# About

+Webrover - is an OSINT-tool for looking information about IPs, hosts, websites.
+You can scan ports, search domains by IP, search IP by domain, find IPs geolocation, make WHOIS lookup.

+The goal of this project is a simple and minimalistic tool that requires as little effort as possible to install.

 # How to install?